DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Design

-We then construct the training dataset, where each sample consists of four components: a \textit{victim query} $q_{\text{v}}$, a \textit{target instruction} $i_{\text{t}}$, a \textit{neighborhood query} $q_{\text{n}}$ that is semantically similar to $q_{\text{v}}$, and a \textit{neighborhood instruction} $i_{\text{n}}$ that is a benign instruction semantically close to $i_{\text{t}}$.
-We define the following contrastive loss function $\mathcal{L}_{\text{ct}}$ to specifically pull the embedding of the victim query $q_{\text{v}}$ closer to that of the target instruction $i_{\text{t}}$, while minimizing the influence of neighboring samples:
+We train the neural editor using samples consisting of four components: a \textit{victim query} $q_{\text{v}}$, a \textit{bypass instruction} $i_{\text{b}}$, a \textit{neighborhood query} $q_{\text{n}}$ that is semantically similar to $q_{\text{v}}$, and a \textit{neighborhood instruction} $i_{\text{n}}$ that is a benign instruction semantically close to $i_{\text{b}}$.
+We define a contrastive loss function $\mathcal{L}_{\text{ct}}$ to pull the embedding of the victim query $q_{\text{v}}$ closer to that of the bypass instruction $i_{\text{b}}$, while reducing interference from neighboring samples.

 where $E_q$ and $E_i$ are embeddings for corresponding queries and instructions, and $\tau$ is a temperature scaling parameter.